Palestinian cuisine: Mahashi

 Waraq al-'ainib (grape leaves; known as dolma in Western and Balkan countries), is a mahashi meal reserved for large gatherings.
-It is grape leaves normally wrapped around minced meat, white rice and diced tomatoes, however meat is not always used.
+It is grape leaves normally wrapped around minced meat, white rice and diced tomatoes; however, meat is not always used.
 It is then cooked and served as dozens of rolls on a large plate usually accompanied by boiled potato slices, carrots and lamb pieces.
-Kousa mahshi are zucchinis stuffed with the same ingredients as waraq al-'ainib and usually served alongside it heavy meals.
+Kousa mahshi are zucchinis stuffed with the same ingredients as waraq al-'ainib and usually served alongside it with heavy meals.
 If made with a large number of zucchinis it is known as waraq al-'ainib wa kousa.